sanger-pathogens/assembly-stats/README.md

 assembly-stats is free software, licensed under [GPLv3](https://github.com/sanger-pathogens/assembly-stats/blob/master/LICENSE).

 ## Feedback/Issues
-Please report any issues to the [issues page](https://github.com/sanger-pathogens/assembly-stats/issues) or email path-help@sanger.ac.uk
+We currently do not have the resources to provide support for `assembly-stats`.
+However, the community might be able to help you out if you report any issues about usage of the software to the [issues page](https://github.com/sanger-pathogens/assembly-stats/issues).